bengfarrell/rgf-blog/content/blog/2019-08-06-sonoma-county-small-lot-wineries.md

 ## 1\.
 [Frick Winery](https://frickwinestore.com/)

+23072 Walling Road\
+Geyserville
-23072 Walling Road, Geyserville Tasting room: Fridays–Sundays, 1–4
+Tasting Room: Fridays–Sundays, 1–4

 Frick Winery is where you'll find Bill Frick, his 7.77 acres of grapes, and his extensive line of wines that are mostly only available out of the winery's tasting room.
 Frick's a natural in the vineyard, blending in seamlessly with his crop.